russellallen/self/docs/handbook/processes.rst

 to the prompt is kept in a history list so that past input can be replayed, similar to the history mechanism in many Unix shells.

-Modules: process, scheduler, semaphore, prompt, histor, channel
+Modules: process, scheduler, semaphore, prompt, history, channel

 .. index::
    single:  proxy